 How to: Configure a Service Bus Client Using a Configuration File

-Once you have defined and implemented your Windows Azure Service Bus interface, you can configure the client application.
+Once you have defined and implemented your Microsoft Azure Service Bus interface, you can configure the client application.
 You can configure your application programmatically or in an App.config file.
 Configuring your application in an App.config file lets you easily see what the configuration settings are, and lets users modify the settings after deployment.
-Note that configuring an Service Bus application by using a configuration file is very similar to configuring a Windows Communication Foundation (WCF) application, which is discussed in Configuring Services Using Configuration Files in the Windows Communication Foundation (WCF) documentation.
-Therefore,, the following discussion is a simplified overview of configuration, with an emphasis on the unique features relevant to the Service Bus.
+Note that configuring a Service Bus application by using a configuration file is very similar to configuring a Windows Communication Foundation (WCF) application, which is discussed in Configuring Services Using Configuration Files in the Windows Communication Foundation (WCF) documentation.
+Therefore, the following discussion is a simplified overview of configuration, with an emphasis on the unique features relevant to Service Bus.

 To configure a Service Bus Client using an App.config file

 Create the App.config file to define the client endpoint.

 <?xml version="1.0" encoding="utf-8" ?> <configuration> <system.serviceModel> <client> <endpoint name="RelayEndpoint" contract="Microsoft.ServiceBus.Samples.IEchoContract" binding="netTcpRelayBinding" bindingConfiguration="default" behaviorConfiguration="sharedSecretEndpointBehavior" address="" /> </client> </system.serviceModel> </configuration>